5 hidden ways to boost your tax refund

-While Americans may disagree on how their taxes are spent, at tax time, most of us are looking for ways to pay no more than we owe, or even boost our tax refunds.
-These five strategies go beyond the obvious to give you tried-and-true ways to reduce your tax liability.
+While Americans may disagree on how the government spends their taxes, at tax time, many of us are looking for ways to pay no more than we owe — or even boost our tax refunds.
+These strategies go beyond the obvious to give you tried-and-true ways to reduce your tax liability.

-2017 Tax Reform made the Child Tax Credit fully available to separately filing spouses.
-The full credit is $2,000 per child under 17 years old in 2019, and it can now be claimed by a separate filer with less than $200,000 in adjusted gross income (it's $400,000 for joint filers).
+The Child Tax Credit is available to separately filing spouses.
+The credit is $2,000 per child under 17 years old in 2019, and it can now be claimed by a separate filer with less than $200,000 in adjusted gross income (it's $400,000 for joint filers).

 Choosing to file separate returns can have its drawbacks, such as losing certain deductions available to joint filers.
 You'll need to weigh this carefully to maximize your refund potential.
 Also, both spouses must take either the standard deduction or itemize their deduction.
 You can’t mix-and-match between the two returns.

 Calculating your taxes both ways will point you in the higher refund direction.